mattdiamond/fuckitjs/README.md

 ========
 ### Javascript Error Steamroller

-FuckItJS uses state-of-the-art technology to make sure your javascript code runs whether your compiler likes it or not.
+FuckItJS uses state-of-the-art technology to make sure your javascript code runs whether your interpreter likes it or not.

 Technology
 ----------